UBC-MDS/DSCI_522_Heart_Failure_Exploratory_Analysis/results/Heart_Failure_EDA/Heart_Failure_EDA.md

 4. The platelet counts are observed to be slightly lower in heart_failure patients.
 5. Those with higher level of creatin are more likely to face heart failure.
 6. Level of sodium is almost the same in survivors and dead patients.
 7. People with more followup period are more likely to survive.

-**Observation**
-  Even if all the features are numeric, it is difficult to do the comparison among them.
-  From the above plots we can see that the features are in different scales,thus we are unable to interpret about     the feature causing the most effect to death.
-  We'll need to process the training data and transform the numeric features to the same scale.

 ```python